-V.1 Consensus
+V.1Consensus

-At all levels, decisions concerning the EHEA shall, as far as possible, be made by consensus.
+At all levels, decisions concerning the EHEA are, as far as possible, to be made by consensus.

-V.2 Voting
+V.2Voting

-If, in spite of the best efforts of the Co-Chairs, no consensus can be achieved, decisions shall be taken by vote.
-Votes shall be limited to the members of the EHEA.
-Each member shall have two votes and shall indicate to the Co-Chairs who casts the votes on its behalf.
-Where a delegation is made up of more than one constituent, one of these may vote on behalf of the other constituent provided the latter expressly authorises it to do so by indicating this to the Co-Chairs.
+If, in spite of the best efforts of the Co-Chairs, no consensus can be achieved, decisions can be taken by vote.
+Votes are limited to the members of the EHEA.
+Each member has two votes and indicates to the Co-Chairs who will cast the votes on its behalf.
+There shall be no vote in absence (by proxy).
+But where a delegation is made up of more than one legal constituent, one of these may vote on behalf of the other constituent provided the latter expressly authorises it to do so by indicating this to the Co-Chairs.